-Arthas had returned as expected.
+The Princess had returned as expected.
 The parades had been prepared, the celebrations ready to commence.
-Instead, from what the messenger had gathered, the Prince had killed his own father, right there in the throne room.
+Instead, from what the messenger had gathered, Princess Ayla had returned to her home under the control of a Yunai, and her entire fleet had been infected with the virus.
+She had killed her father and burned the capital to the ground.

 That night, I wept.